sonuchauadhary7/asif/README.md

 import database

-and you're goof to go.
+and you're good to go.